Merons, hedgehogs and magnetoelectric switching in spiral multiferroics

 \paragraph{Introduction. ---} Domain wall (DW) motion in magnetic materials is a subject of both fundamental and technological interest \cite{Schryer74, Thiele73, Tretiakov08, Clarke08, Foggetti22, Duine10}.
 Indeed, switching between two states of a magnetic bit proceeds through the nucleation, propagation and annihilation of DWs.
 The existing magnetic storage devices use a magnetic field to record (i.e., drive the DWs), leading to considerable power consumption and limiting information density.
 Multiferroic materials combine multiple coexisting orders and enable cross-control, particularly the electric control of magnetization \cite{Kimura03, Katsura05, Mostovoy06, Sergienko06, Cheong07}.
 This functionality allows to drive magnetic DWs by an electric field for a drastically more efficient switching process \cite{Roy14}.

 The most basic non-collinear magnets, spiral magnets, are also prototypical magnetoelectric multiferroics.
-The magnetic spiral breaks inversion symmetry and induces a ferroelectric polarization ${\bf P}\propto [\hat{n}\times{\bf Q}]$, where $\hat{n}$ is the unit normal to the spin rotation plane and $\bf{Q}$ is the spiral wave vector \cite{Mostovoy06}. $\bf{P}$ is non-zero for a cycloidal spiral, for which the spin rotation plane contains $\bf{Q}$.
+The magnetic spiral breaks inversion symmetry and induces a ferroelectric polarization ${\bf P}\propto [\hat{n}\times{\bf Q}]$, where $\hat{n}$ is the unit normal to the spin rotation plane and $\bf{Q}$ is the spiral wave vector \cite{Mostovoy06}. $\bf{P}$ is non-zero for a cycloidal spiral, for which spins rotate in a plane that contains $\bf{Q}$.
 The DW between two spiral domains with opposite chirality consists of an array of vortex or meron (half-skyrmion \cite{Polyakov75, Bogdanov94, Mostovoy23}) strings (see Fig.~\ref{fig:StaticDW}), except for a few wall orientations \cite{Li12}.
 The existing literature focuses on (vortex-free) Hubert DWs \cite{Hubert98, Nattermann14, Foggetti22} and on vortex DWs \cite{Li12, Nattermann14, Roostaei14, Roostaei15}.
 Meron DWs, which arise when the anisotropy is weaker, are still widely unexplored.
-Nevertheless, most of the experimental realizations of spiral magnets (e.g. CuO, MnWO$_4$, Ni$_3$V$_2$O$_8$, LiCu$_2$O$_2$, and LiCuVO$_4$ \cite{Tokura10}) are in this weak anisotropy regime.
+Nevertheless, most of the experimental realizations of spiral magnets (e.g. CuO, MnWO$_4$, Ni$_3$V$_2$O$_8$, and LiCu$_2$O$_2$ \cite{Tokura10}, see Fig.~\ref{fig:Materials}) are in this weak anisotropy regime.
 In particular, electric field-induced switching has been experimentally studied in MnWO$_4$ \cite{Hoffmann11, Hoffmann13}.
 The results suggest that the spiral plane rotates across the wall, consistent with meron DWs (see Fig.~\ref{fig:StaticDW}) but not with vortex DWs.
 Moreover, Hubert DWs have only one possible orientation (i.e. perpendicular to the wave vector).
 Since two preferred wall orientations are observed, at least one corresponds to meron DWs.
+Eventually, we expect this DW type to be relevant also in the novel 2D spiral multiferroics (e.g. NiI$_2$, NiBr$_2$, and VI$_2$ \cite{Song22, Sødequist23}, see Fig.~\ref{fig:Materials}).